Welcome to the Grand Canyon Star Party North Rim

 For Volunteers

-This star party is organized with the satisfaction of the general public foremost in mind.
-Second in mind is complying with the rules and regulations of the National Park Service and cooperating with the North Rim Lodge.
+This star party priority is for the enjoyment of the general public.
+Second is complying with the rules and regulations of the National Park Service and cooperating with the North Rim Lodge.
 Last is the volunteer.
 We are here for the visitors, not for ourselves.
 To be eligible to attend this event as a volunteer, all you need is a telescope and enough knowledge of that scope and the sky to point at an object and describe it to a visitor.
 It would be nice if the information is fairly accurate, but close counts.

 How to volunteer